Castravilavila/AmazingNumbers/README.md

 # AmazingNumbers

-This is a project that i made from JetBrains Academy, the program should process the user requests.
+This is a project that i made from JetBrains Academy, the program should process the user requests and indicate the properties of the numbers taken from the input.
 In this stage, the program should:

 1) Welcome users;
 2) Display the instructions;